 H-1B – Professionals

-Many foreign nationals in professional occupations begin their work in the United States through an H-1B visa.
-This visa is initially issued for three years, and may be renewed once for another three years.
+Many foreign nationals in professional jobs begin their work in the United States through an H-1B visa.
+Initially, this type of nonimmigrant visas are for three years and may be renewed once for another three.

-Herrera Law Firm attorneys have successfully filed H-1B visa applications, H1-B visa change of employer applications, H-1B visa extensions, and H-1B visa amended applications for individuals and corporate clients.
-We have filed visas for doctors, post-doctorate students, scientists, businessmen, marketing researchers, IT professionals (computer programmer, system analysts, software engineers, database administrator, etc), graphic designers, various engineers (mechanical, chemical), health care professionals, start-up companies, and more.
+Herrera Law Firm attorneys have successfully filed H-1B visa applications, H1-B change of employer application, H-1B extensions, and H-1B amended application for individuals and corporate clients.
+We have filed visas for doctors, students, scientists, businessmen, marketing researchers, IT professionals, and more.

-There is a limit on the quantity of H-1B visas that can be issued every year.
-As of now 65,000 H-1B visas are issued each fiscal year, in addition to an extra 20,000 visas for people with advanced degrees from U.S. universities.
+So there is a limit on the quantity of H 1B visas every year.
+As of now, 65,000 H 1B visas are available each fiscal year, in addition to an extra 20,000 for people with advanced degrees from U.S. universities.

 L-1A/B – Intra-company Transferees

-The Intra-company Transferees visa (L-1) is a non-immigrant visa that allows organizations working in the U.S. as well as in foreign countries to transfer its employees/representatives from company’s foreign offices to the U.S. operations for up to seven years.
-The US office must be a parent company, sister company, or child company to the foreign organization.
-The employee/representative must have worked for an office of the U.S. business outside of the U.S. for at least one year out of the last three years.
+The Intra-company Transferees visa (L-1) is a non-immigrant visa type that allows organizations to transfer its employees from company’s foreign offices to the U.S. operations for up to seven years.
+So the US office must be a parent, sister, or child company to a foreign organization.
+The employee must have worked for an office of the U.S. business outside of the U.S. for at least one year out of the last three years.

 TN – NAFTA Professionals

 North American Free Trade Agreement (NAFTA) created TN visas for Canadian and Mexican experts, to work in the United States.
-TN status allows Canadian, Mexican, and American citizens the opportunity to work in the United States or Canada fairly constrained arrangement of occupations.
-Within the TN set of occupations, a Canadian, American or Mexican can work for up to a year at a time.
+TN status allows Canadian, Mexican, and American citizens the opportunity to work in the USA or Canada fairly constrained arrangement of occupations.
+Within the TN set these nationals can work for up to a year at a time.

-The U.S. government issues J-1 Visas to people who participate in an extensive variety of exchange programs sponsored by schools, organizations, businesses and institutions.
-These programs are created for students, business and industrial trainees, international visitors, teachers, scholars, research assistants and those on cultural missions.
+The U.S. government issues J-1 Visas to people who participate in a cultural exchange program.
+These programs are created for students, trainees, research assistants, and those on cultural missions.
 Likewise, there are some exchange opportunities for students, including summer employment programs and internship programs for university students.

 O-1 – Extraordinary Ability

-The O-1 visa is a non-immigrant employment-based visa for foreign nationals who have “extraordinary ability” and who can demonstrate the sustained national or global praise and acknowledgment for accomplishments in the education, science, sports or business.
-It is also available to those in television related areas of work who can show a record of “extraordinary achievement.”
-The “extraordinary ability” in the fields mentioned above, implies a level of expertise indicating that the individual is one of the small percentage who have risen to the very top of the field of endeavor.
-The USCIS has recognized that the shortage of H-1B visas has caused issues for some businesses.
-In like manner, USCIS has been more reasonable and far reaching in the adjudication of O-1 visas, and has extended this classification to positions that might not have qualified for O-1 status previously.
+The O1 is a non-immigrant employment-based visa for foreign nationals who have “extraordinary ability”.
+Also, for those who can demonstrate sustained national or global praise for accomplishments in education, science, sports, or business.
+It is also available to those in tv areas of work who can show a record of “extraordinary achievement”.
+In the fields mentioned above, it implies a level of expertise indicating that the individual is have risen to the very top of their field.
+The USCIS has recognized that the shortage of H1B visas has caused issues for some businesses.
+In like manner, USCIS has been more reasonable and far-reaching in the adjudication of O-1.
+It has extended this classification to positions that might not have qualified for O-1 status previously.

-The P-1 visa is a non-immigrant visa that allows foreign nationals who are artists, athletes and entertainers to enter into the U.S. for a specific event, performance or competition.
-The P-1 Visa cover individuals who compete at an globally recognized level.
+The P-1 visa allows foreign nationals who are to enter into the U.S. for a specific event, performance or competition.
+The P-1 cover individuals who compete at an globally recognized level.